Amazon ECS task definition parameters - Amazon Elastic Container Service

 Required: No

 The hostname to use for your container.
-This parameter maps to Hostname in the Create a container section of the Docker Remote API and the --hostname option to docker run.
+This parameter maps to Hostname in the docker create-container and the --hostname option to docker run.

 Note